emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

 The traditional solution involves adding an MQTT bridge to each deployment, which forwards all messages between deployments.
 This approach leads to excessive bandwidth usage and can increase message latency, as many forwarded messages might not be relevant to clients on the other side of the bridge.

-Cluster Linking addresses these issues by forwarding only relevant messages between clusters.
+Cluster Linking addresses these issues by forwarding only relevant messages between deployments.
 This optimization reduces bandwidth usage and ensures efficient communication, even during network interruptions.

 ## Get Started with Cluster Linking